dina-web-nrm/dina-collections/packages/docs/docs/development/cli.md

 #### Description

-Will export the elastic-indices to .index.\*
+Will export the elastic-indices to .index.[name]

 #### src